abridged/collabland-dev/help-docs/key-features/bot-subscription.md

 - All subscription charges are final.
 - Subscriptions are non-transferable.
 - Payments are non-refundable.
-- Your subscription cover 1 TG group or Discord server at a time.
+- Your subscription covers 1 Telegram group or Discord server at a time.
 :::

 ---